 Our vessels carry between 4 and 20.
 We can also tandem two barges and take groups of up to 24 persons.

 What amenities can I expect on the hotel barge?

 All the hotel barges are air-conditioned and heated and the cabins have private, well-appointed bathrooms with showers.
 Many of the barges have on-deck hot tubs and other facilities such as a small exercise room.
 They also each have a music system such as a CD player/iPod dock and most have WiFi internet access, although this is sometimes subject to local reception.

 Are hotel barge cruises expensive?

 Hotel barges come in many styles and levels of luxury from rustic and comfortable like a good country inn to elegant, like a fashionable country house hotel.
 However, the essence of barging is not decor...but the taste and texture of the region that is revealed in the welcome greeting of the villagers, the smiles and hearty charm of the lock keepers, and the personal & friendly attention of local artisans and guides.
-Hotel barge rates do tend to reflect the level of luxury, cabin size and the season...but since they are inclusive, they are great value.
+Hotel barge rates do tend to reflect the level of luxury, cabin size and the season...but since they are inclusive, they are of great value.
 Meals, wines, open bar, guided excursions and admissions, transfers to and from each hotel barge...all included!

 Smaller vessels are ideal for families, groups of friends, or individuals who are attracted to the luxury of a hotel barge cruise.